SteixnerKumar/Bayesian_Cognitive_Modeling/README.md

 # Bayesian_Cognitive_Modeling Exercises
+Thankful for the work by MICHAEL D. LEE AND ERIC-JAN WAGENMAKERS.

 Exercises in R and Stan of the Bayesian Cognitive Modeling book by Lee and Wagenmakers

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)